newton2ndlaw/computational_physics_whu/README.md

 # computational_physics_whu
-Something about the computational physics lesson
+Something about the computational physics lesson in Wuhan University